 Upon becoming an affiliate, you’ll get access to the back office that contains all the resources needed to market the services and the business opportunity.
 One of them is the forum area where users mingle to discuss everything regarding GDI.
 After spending a few days, it’s obvious that the forum area is very much inactive, if not dead.

 The most recent question dated on the 25th of March 2019 had more than 50 views, but not a single answer from a user or the team.
 It makes me wonder if GDI even provides any technical support for its customers in the first place.

 5 – Multi-Level Marketing Anyone?

 Then again, who would sign up for a 1 GB web storage that bears the domain .ws (unless you are from Samoa)?
-If the focus is getting more affiliates to join, then you are probably doing a wrong business because pyramid schemes are unethical and often times, not sustainable.
+If the focus is getting more affiliates to join, then you are probably doing the wrong business because pyramid schemes are unethical and oftentimes, not sustainable.

 6 – Bold Income Claims